-The Claimants sought to challenge both the decision-making surrounding the 2018 Budget, and the Defendants’ alleged “ongoing failure” to provide sufficient central funding for children and young people with special educational needs.
-They argued that the Defendants’ decisions had been taken in breach of the Public Sector Equality Duty and the “general” duty in s 7 of the Children and Young Persons Act 2008 to promote the wellbeing of children in England; had been irrational; and had violated Article 14 ECHR taken with Article 2 of Protocol 1 (the right to education).
+The vlaimants sought to challenge both the decision-making surrounding the 2018 Budget, and the defendants’ alleged “ongoing failure” to provide sufficient central funding for children and young people with special educational needs.
+They argued that the defendants’ decisions had been taken in breach of the Public Sector Equality Duty and the “general” duty in the Children and Young Persons Act 2008, s 7 to promote the wellbeing of children in England; had been irrational; and had violated ECHR, art 14 taken with Article 2 of Protocol 1 (the right to education).

 Sarah Hannett and Eleanor Mitchell were involved in the case.